 But lately, I’ve been rethinking this worldview.
-Though I’ve enjoyed my work and do find purpose in it, I have also found equal measures of fulfillment elsewhere: in my relationship with God, my husband and family, my church, my friendships, and how I serve my community.
-Even with the most successful career in the world, it wouldn’t mean anything without love.
+Though I’ve enjoyed my work and do find purpose in it, I have also found equal measures of fulfillment elsewhere: in my relationship with God, my husband and family, my church, my friendships, and my service to my community.
+Even the most successful career in the world wouldn’t mean anything without love.

 When I think about the call of God in this way, I’m reminded of the words of the prophet Micah:

 “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”

 God requires us to be just and merciful, and to lead a humble life of service to him.
 That is the call.
 For all of us.

 “One of [the Pharisees], an expert in the law, tested Him with this question: ‘Teacher, which is the greatest commandment in the Law?’